 There is a troubled teen industry out there—boarding schools, outdoor programs, and “boot camps” that are not licensed, not certified, and not experienced with youth with disorders.
 Maybe you’ve seen the ads that promise to improve your teen’s behavior in the back of some magazines.
 They promise that their program will “fix” your child.
 They promise that your teen will learn important lessons about respect and about following your rules.
-There are quotes from satisfied parents about how the program saved their teen’s life.
+There are quotes from satisfied parents about how the program saved their teen’s life, but you can’t contact them.
 The ads claim that staff are highly trained, strict, and caring.
-The location is usually too far to check on easily, an airline flight away from home, often in a rural area.
+The location is usually too far to check out easily, an airline flight away from home, often in a rural area.
 The cost is outlandish.
 To help with payment, the program provides financial advice to parents about getting loans and 2nd mortgages.

 You’re a desperate parent and you’ll do anything you can to stop the craziness and get a break.
-You tell yourself it must be a nice place even though you haven’t seen it in person, yet the representative on the phone seems to know exactly how you feel and what your teen needs.
-If you’re desperate, you may not think to ask if the organization is a legitimate mental health treatment facility.
+You tell yourself it must be a nice place, especially if it advertises a religious approach*, even though you haven’t seen it in person.
+The representative on the phone seems to know exactly how you feel and what your teen needs.
+If you’re desperate, you may not think to ask if the organization is a legitimate behavioral health treatment facility.
 Many are not!

 What to ask: